Paradise, Calif., Water Is Contaminated But Residents Are Moving Back Anyway

 "That's not protecting public health," says Whelton, a civil engineer who built his career advising the U.S. military on how to restore water infrastructure after disasters.
 "That's not what we're supposed to be doing with a population that has gone under trauma like this; we're supposed to help them."

 Whelton, now at Purdue University, has recently been consulting with the town's primary water supplier, the Paradise Irrigation District.
-They're trying to pinpoint the source of the contamination, whether it's from burnt plastic pipes and meters or from the toxic waste from burnt structures that was flushed into the town's water pipes.
+The utility is trying to pinpoint the source of the contamination, whether it's from burnt plastic pipes and meters or from the toxic waste from burnt structures that was flushed into the town's water pipes.
 Much of the town's housing stock was older and didn't have back-flow protection.

 "The scale of the recovery effort and the testing that's needed in my experience here will be unprecedented," Whelton says.